 After a long respite, the renovations are finally completed and the High Point Tower is again open to visitors.
+The park charges $1 to climb the tower.
 Hours are as follows:

 A second option for an Appalachian Trail approach is from the north off of Mountain Road.
 For details on this hike, see the "Routes" section of this page.

 For those who wish a minimum hike, turn off Route 23 to the north near the Park Office.
 Pass the toll gate and follow the one-way paved road around Lake Marcia.
 After a mile, bear right on the road heading up to the monument.
 The road circles counter clockwise around the hill before reaching the monument.

 For acrophobes, the lovely Lake Marcia offers an alternative to the summit with picnicing opportunities, a beach, a Nature Center and other diversions.

 Since High Point is one of the State Highpoints and is easily accessible from several large metropolitan areas, it gets a lot of peakbagger traffic.